-Developing a storm drain map that shows outfall locations: Storm drain information has been kept over time, with information from development plans, aerial photos, and discoveries made in the field.
+Storm drain information has been kept over time, with information from development plans, aerial photos, and discoveries made in the field which has been used to produce and update a storm drain map.
 Locations which were developed prior to annexation into the City have the least amount of reliable storm drain map information.
-Outfalls will be found by walking along the stream and identifying the outfall and a location - information that will be placed on the map.
+Outfalls were found by walking along the stream and identifying the outfall and a location - information that has been placed on an outfall map